asyncapi/website/pages/blog/zenwave-asyncapi-code-generator.md

 On the producer side generates:

-- Interface `ICustomerEventsProducer` to produce typed messages that uses your domain names: `onCustomerEvent`, `CustomerEventPayload` and `CustomerEventPayloadHeaders`.
+- Interface `ICustomerEventsProducer` to produce typed messages that uses your domain names: `onCustomerEvent`, `CustomerEventPayload`, and `CustomerEventPayloadHeaders`.
 - Producer `@Component` `CustomerEventsProducer` you can autowire in your services.

 **In order to produce messages all you need to do is @Autowire the generated producer as part of your code.**